Better Dialogue, Better Information, Better Action - CDAC Network

 Predictable, coordinated and resourced two-way communication is an area where small investments can achieve big results.
 However, analysis of past humanitarian responses suggests a gap between the recognition of the importance of this and what actually happens.
 This is because of a lack of knowledge and skills amongst practitioners and managers, good practices not being reinforced through institutional and policy environments and low level of understanding of the benefits for investing in two-way communication.
 Where humanitarian responders do share information and set up two-way communication processes, there tends to be a general lack of coordination and there is limited engagement with existing channels such as media outlets, civil society groups or community leaders.

-The CDAC Network has come together to develop capability and learn from two pilot initiatives in Bangladesh and South Sudan.
+The CDAC Network came together to develop capability and learn from two pilot initiatives in Bangladesh and South Sudan.
 The former is a country that regularly experiences natural disasters and the latter is severely affected by conflict.

-The three aims of this project are to:
+The three aims of this project were to:

 1. Improve the ability of humanitarian responders to communicate with affected communities

 2. Generate evidence and research to influence response and humanitarian policy

 3. Establish communication working groups that convene relevant partners for joint action and advocacy.

 The establishment of working groups has raised the profile of Communication with disaster affected Communities amongst officials, senior policy makers and agencies.
 In Bangladesh a website called ‘Shongjog’, which means ‘linking’, was launched to reflect the work of the partners.
 In South Sudan more than 70 agencies were at the formal launch of the working group at the end of 2015 and heard the UN deputy Humanitarian Coordinator in the country say that communication is needed so the ‘aid encounter is more accountable and transparent’.
 Gaps and needs assessments in both countries have informed the work of the groups and been used as advocacy tools to demonstrate to senior humanitarian staff that this is an area needing more action.